nervosnetwork/docs/docs/introduction/welcome.md

 This is the documentation site for Nervos.
 Here you can learn the knowledge of Nervos CKB, as well as how to develop applications on it.

-Please notice that this document is compatible with the CKB client v0.9.0.
-More information can be found in [the CKB repo on GitHub](https://github.com/nervosnetwork/ckb).
+Please notice that this document is compatible with the `ckb 0.11.0-pre (rylai12 2019-05-05)`.
+More information about CKB versions can be found in [the CKB repo on GitHub](https://github.com/nervosnetwork/ckb).